dmolitor/jetty/README.md

 - Shows and/or collects the standard output and standard error of the Docker subprocess.

+- Executes an R script in a subprocess within a Docker container.
+The user specifies a directory to mount, enabling the script to interact with its contents.

 ## Installation

 Install jetty from CRAN: